geetavin464/Algorithms/README.md

 programming_problems
 ====================

-Sovling Common Programming Problems in Ruby
+Solving Common Programming Problems in Ruby

+#1 Find the first unique element in an array